seifLahmer/Simple-Counter-with-dApp/hedera-example-metamask-counter-dapp-master/hedera-example-metamask-counter-dapp-master/README.md

-I create a simple counter dApp on the Hedera network using Solidity, React JS, MetaMask, and Ethers JS.
+I created a simple counter dApp on the Hedera network using Solidity, React JS, MetaMask, and Ethers JS.

 The goal with this example is to help me understand the fundamentals of dApp development, making it easier for md to create more complex dApps in the future.

 # Application Architecture at a High Level